ZimCanIT/virtual_networking_azure/README.md

-# Implementing virtual networking in Azure
+# Implementing virtual networking in Azure with Terraform

 Aim: use terraform to deploy virtual netwokring in Azure; in preparation for the AZ-104 exam.